alexbykoff/array-cop/README.md

 ###**...calculate an average:**
 **`array_.mean(arr, [type], [precision]);`**
-**type** — optional, sets the type of mean: `'ari'`: arithmetic, `'geo'`: geometric.
+**type: String** — Optional, sets the type of mean: `'ari'`: arithmetic, `'geo'`: geometric.
 If omitted then calculates an arithmetic mean.
-**precision** — optional value, sets the number of digits after a decimal point.
+**precision: Number** — Optional argument, sets the number of digits after a decimal point.
 If omitted then falls back to 2.
 Flattens an array and takes only numeric values into a consideration.
 `console.log(array_.mean(arr, 'geo', 3));`
 > 67.188